 Surgery For Piriformis Syndrome

 Surgery is a last resort, as usual.
-Technically, it is a relatively simple surgery.
-When doing a posterior approach for a hip replacement, one of the first things we do is find the piriformis and release it from the bone.
-That allows access to the joint.
-So the surgery is similar to the first ten minutes of a hip replacement.
+Technically, it is a relatively simple surgery, because it’s similar to how we start hip replacements.
 Except we don’t usually mess with the nerve during a hip replacement.
 We leave it safely beneath the other muscles.

 Piriformis syndrome may be an uncommon cause of butt and leg pain.
 But it can be very problematic and debilitating.
 Fortunately, it usually responds well to stretching and physical therapy.
 But if you need further treatment, call an orthopedic surgeon.
 And if you live in Maryland, Virginia, or West Virginia I’m not that far away.
 You can contact my office on our website: Bone and Joint Specialists of Winchester.